What My Mum Taught Me About Life and Work

 Do you have any career advice you can share?

 To be taken seriously at work, it's important you know your stuff.
 Never stop improving your technical skills, but remember that soft skills are seriously important, too.
 Network at all levels.
 Find a mentor you can trust.
 Be open to help and help others.
 Always be prepared for your discussions with your boss about your salary and career progression.
-If you don’t know what you want, your boss won't either.

 We spend a lot of time and effort focusing on our careers, but I think it's important to look at yourself more holistically.
 Success is not just about your title and the money you make.
 Success is also how well you look after your physical and mental health.
 Careers often don't last, but if you're cultivating other interests, it's easier to change directions when the time arises.
 Your well-being is your career.